brunocbreis/FuPlot/README.md

 - GUI for use within Fusion in a plugin-like interface
 - turn into pip installable package
 - make it work as a script in fusion rather than generating text
+- figure out how it works in fusion when points are not published